 Immense people would now have a comment in mind saying what’s Magisk, and how can we reach Android heights using it, right?
 However, it’s legit because I thought the same when first hearing the word Magisk.
 But mark my words, it’s going to tender you a most amusing moment of you with your smartphone.

 Fundamentally, the Magisk is used to root Android smartphones without using complex systems and profer the most delightful modules to work within.
-You can employ it to have the same UI on your phone as your friend, having different clock styles, higher compatibility, and advanced tactics on your smartphone.
+You can employ it to have the same UI on your phone as your friend, have different clock styles, higher compatibility, and advanced tactics on your smartphone.

-Additionally, it can compete with all the rooting tools you know by name, utilizing more than its 500 modules, convenient procedure, and furious lag-free interface.
+Additionally, it can compete with all the rooting tools you know by name, utilizing more than its 500 modules, convenient procedure, and a furious lag-free interface.
 Lastly, the best thing we all love about this tool is its systemless rooting technique.
-Do you want to employ this procedure on your phone too, or have a sided crush on Magisk for the last 5 minutes?
+Do you want to employ this procedure on your phone too, or have a side crush on Magisk for the last 5 minutes?
 If yes, let’s go forward with this article –

 - 1 Magisk App

 - 1.2 What is Magisk